essenciary/GenieTodoMVC/documentation/deployment.md

 The `config!` method modifies and returns the `Genie.config` object, which is an instance of `Genie.Configuration.Settings` and represents the application's configuration.
-You can probably recognize here some of the configurations we have already mentioned, like for instance the host and the port of the application, the logging settings, handling of assets (static files), or various formatting options that are useful for development together with watching for file changes.
+You can probably recognize here some of the configurations we have already mentioned, like for instance the host and the port of the application, the logging settings, handling of assets (static files), or various formatting options that are useful in development.

-We can also add environment dependent settings, like for instance the `JULIA_REVISE` configuration which sets automatic file re-compilation when files changes by employing the Revise.jl package.
+We can also use the environment files to add environment dependent settings, like for instance the `JULIA_REVISE` configuration which sets automatic file re-compilation when files change, by employing the `Revise.jl` package.

 By contrast, take a look at the default `prod.jl` file: